ga-chicago/wdi-11-hw-3-objects/README.md

 _hint:_ Objects by definition have **unique** keys.
 Later in the problem you could create a new object wherein all the Bond actors are keys, and unique, with no doubles.

 _another hint:_ You might come to a place where you will want to iterate over an object.
-You can iterate over arrays, but did you know you can iterate over objects?
+You can iterate over arrays, but did you know you can iterate over objects?  (_hint within a hint:_ You _did_ know.
+We talked about iterating over objects today.
+What does that word mean, "iterate"?)

 You can either use `Object.keys()`, documentation [here - Object.keys](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys)

 Or, you can use a `for ... in` loop, documentation [here - for ... in](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in)

+The idea here is to spend some time thinking about how to solve a problem, coming up with an approach in your mind, or with a piece of paper, before trying to code it out.

 <br>